cuikp/AvRichTextBox/README.md

 ## Various future to-do improvements include:
 * Word/Html/RTF export and import can be fleshed out (to support more attributes)
-* Make Undo more solid, allow the Undo limit to be set, create a Redo stack
+* Allow setting of Undo limit, create a Redo stack

 `RtfDomParser` used for reading/parsing of rtf files can be found at https://github.com/SourceCodeBackup/RtfDomParser, but for this project I had to manually modify it to use `Avalonia.Media` instead of `System.Drawing`.
 That modified library is included in this project as `RtfDomParserAv.dll`.
 Generation of .rtf for saving is my own concoction with the bare minimum necessary to produce a readable .rtf file/dataobject.

 ## Usage Examples
-Time is always a limiting factor, so I'd appreciate any contributors who have used this library and have time/interest to add usage examples for this library.
+I'd appreciate any contributors who have used this library and have time/interest to add usage examples for this library.
 A file for usage examples is in `/docs/BasicUsage.md`.
 If you are able, feel free to add a section to BasicUsage.md, or even create a new file under `/docs`, then open a pull request.